clux/facemaulers/rules/nerfs.md

 - everyone has fire/lightning res and all cool spells are fire -> necro reskin

 ## Stun Limiters
-- always have legendary resist for it (but it eats them fast, or fudge con saves)
+- always have legendary resist for it (let them burn through to earn it)
 - CON SAVE PROFICIENCY / RESILIENCE FEAT
-- STORY FUDGE: can only have it drop reactions for a turn (tough feat?)
+- STORY FUDGE: can only have it drop reactions / one attack for a turn
+- Make Slow spell (Somnambulists Wraps) more attractive

 ## Charm Limiters
 - fey ancestry